open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/init-rabbitmq.sh [--deps]
    > **Note**: You can change the shell scripts to initialize them according to your own requirement.
 Or choose any other existing MongoDB or RabbitMQ service, like those with cluster support.
 Make sure MongoDB and RabbitMQ services are started prior to all OWT server cluster nodes.

-    If non-default user of rabbitmq-server is used, do as following in each module:
+    If non-default user of rabbitmq-server or mongodb-server is used, do as following in each module:

         initauth.js